 - IoT Application: Log Sensor Data to IBMTM Bluemix

 The official trainees will receive an Avnet Ultra96-v2 Development Board to complete the lab exercises and build their graduation project.

 The following is a list of technical resources for the Ultra96-v2:

-Mentors will assist the five official trainees in mastering the course material and/or lab exercises, and will provide guidance during the project building phase of the training program.
+The Mentor will assist the ten official trainees in mastering the course material and/or lab exercises, and will provide guidance during the project building phase of the training program.

 As a thank you for participating in the training project, and completing the training and project building phases, we will offer the trainees these graduation awards:

 Exploring Zynq MPSoC: With PYNQ and Machine Learning Applications